-The setting is default On, and it allows the Action button (as set in My-T-Touch Setup, Mouse Buttons, Action button) to move the My-T-Touch window by clicking on the frame or any unused area (Click, drag, then release).
-If the mouse cursor is not always tracked accurately, it is recommended that this be set to

-Off to prevent accidental moves.
-This may also be set off to prevent the operator from moving the My-T-Touch window (note that the second and/or third button must be configured properly).
+The setting is default On, and it allows the Action button (as set in My-T-Mouse Setup, Mouse Buttons, Action button) to move the My-T-Mouse window by clicking on the frame or any unused area (Click, drag, then release).
+If the mouse cursor is not always tracked accurately, it is recommended that this be set to Off to prevent accidental moves.
+This may also be set off to prevent the operator from moving the My-T-Mouse window (note that the second and/or third button must be configured properly to ensure the move option is unavailable).